NemoAndrea/blog/_posts/2025-03-01-making-risographs-in-inkscape.md

 ![](../assets/20250303-riso/grayscale-preview.png)

-> [!tip] Tip: to align the grayscale clone on the duplicate page, you can (if the design fits within the page) just copy the coordinates of the group in the color design.
+💡 Tip: to align the grayscale clone on the duplicate page, you can (if the design fits within the page) just copy the coordinates of the group in the color design.
 If it does not fit within the page, a temporary dummy item in the corner of the page will aid alignment.

-> [!tip] Tip: you can also scale clones, allowing you to create different print sizes for your design (e.g. A4 or A3 Riso)
+💡 Tip: you can also scale clones, allowing you to create different print sizes for your design (e.g. A4 or A3 Riso)

-> [!warning] Warning: Inkscape's selection is nontrivial.
+⚠️ Warning: Inkscape's selection is nontrivial.
 In case of issues, make sure you are truly working within a group and that you have the right item selected (also when applying filters).

 ## Other points